wp-plugins/form-maker/readme.txt

 == Changelog ==

+= 1.7.92 =
+Fixed: Bug in mailing

+= 1.7.91 =
+Changed: Themes
+Fixed: Bug in block ip

+= 1.7.90 =
+Fixed: Bug in CSV/XML export

 = 1.7.89 =
 Fixed: Conflict with some plugins
 Changed: Styles

 = 1.7.88 =
 New: Doublescroll in submissions page